kachlikjakub/r-training-course/README.md

 - Creating Custom Functions
 - Using Conditional Statements (if-else) and Loops (for, while)

-### Lesson 5: Introduction to Statistical Analysis

-- Descriptive Statistics and Summary Metrics
-- Probability Distributions and Sampling
-- Hypothesis Testing and p-values

-### Lesson 6: Exploratory Data Analysis (EDA)

-- Understanding the Importance of EDA
-- Data Visualization for EDA
-- Identifying Patterns and Relationships in Data

-### Lesson 7: Data Wrangling and Reshaping

-- Introduction to Tidy Data Principles
-- Data Reshaping with tidyr
-- Data Merging and Joining

-### Lesson 8: Statistical Modeling with R

-- Linear Regression
-- Logistic Regression
-- Model Evaluation and Selection

-### Lesson 9: Time Series Analysis

-- Time Series Data and Components
-- Time Series Visualization
-- Forecasting with Time Series Models

-### Lesson 10: Machine Learning with R

-- Introduction to Machine Learning
-- Supervised and Unsupervised Learning
-- Model Training, Evaluation, and Tuning

-### Lesson 11: Working with External Data and APIs

-- Importing Data from Different Sources
-- Web Scraping and API Integration
-- Exporting Data and Results

 If you enjoy this R-language course, leave the star on this repository.